Anomalous decay rate of quasinormal modes in Schwarzschild-dS and Schwarzschild-AdS black holes: Numerical values. Schwarzschild-de Sitter black hole with

+In Table \ref{Table1} we show some dominant photon sphere modes, in order to check the correctness and accuracy of the numerical technique used.
+Also, we show the relative error, which is defined by

+where $\omega_1$ corresponds to the result from \cite{Zhidenko:2003wq}, and $\omega_0$ denotes our result.
+The complex QNFs for this geometry was determined in Ref. \cite{Zhidenko:2003wq} by using the WKB and P\"oschl-Teller method.
+We can observed that error does not exceed $0.37\%$ when we compare our results with the WKB method and $2.198\%$ with the P-T method.
+As it was observed, the frequencies all have a negative imaginary part, which means that the propagation of scalar field is stable in this background.
+Also, we observe that the presence of a bigger cosmological constant leads to decrease the real oscillation frequency and to a slower decay.

+On the other hand, in \cite{Jansen:2017oag} another branch of purely imaginary QNFs was found for this geometry by using the pseudospectral Chebyshev method, with the metric expressed in Eddington-Finkelstein coordinates.
+Here, we have considered the coordinates given by the metric.
+Eq. (\ref{metric}) along with the change of variables $y=(r-r_H)/(r_{\Lambda}-r_H)$.
+Now, in order to check the correctness and accuracy of the numerical techniques used, we show the dominant dS modes in Table \ref{Table2}, where the relative error vanishes.
+As it was observed, the frequencies all are negative, which means that the propagation of scalar field is stable in this background.
+However, the presence of the cosmological constant leads to a fast decay, when it increases, that is, contrary to the complex QNFs.
+Also, it was shown that depending on the black hole mass may even be the dominant modes \cite{Jansen:2017oag}.

 \section{Numerical values.
-Schwarzschild-de Sitter black hole with $\Lambda=0.04$}
+Schwarzschild-de Sitter black hole with $M^2\Lambda=0.04$}

 In this appendix we provide the numerical values of the QNFs.
 All complex QNFs come with their negative complex conjugate which we do not show.
-In Table \ref{T1} and \ref{T2} we show for both branches the fundamental QNFs for massive scalar fields in the background of a Schwarzschild-de Sitter black hole, and in Table \ref{T3}, the numerical values for the complex branch with $n=1$.
+In Table \ref{T1} and \ref{T2} we show for both families the dominant modes for massive scalar fields in the background of a Schwarzschild-de Sitter black hole, and in Table \ref{T3}, the numerical values of the photon sphere mode for the first overtone number ($n_{PS}=1$).

 \section{Numerical values.
-Schwarzschild-de Sitter black holes with $\Lambda=0.11$}
+Schwarzschild-de Sitter black holes with $M^2\Lambda=0.11$}